tedhagos/tedhagos.github.com/_posts/2010-12-18-android-programming-notes.md

 ---
 layout: post

-title:
+title: Android Programming
+subtitle: Technical notes on Android Programming

 description:

-excerpt: These are my notes for android progrmaming.
+excerpt: These are my notes for android programming.
 This is a not a tutorial, altough it may seem to be.
 They are closer to a cheat sheet rather than a detailed beginner's tutorial.
 These notes date back to late 2010 but they are updated from time to time.
 I could have missed some updates and you may still find some references to API level 6 (Eclair) &mdash; I'll get around to fixing those kinds of things when I get the time.

 categories:
 - android